da Vinci® Pyeloplasty (Urinary Reconstruction Surgery)

-If a doctor diagnoses you or a loved one with a urinary obstruction, surgery to remove the blockage may be recommended.
+If you or a loved one has a urinary obstruction (something that blocks the flow of urine), your doctor may suggest surgery.
 This type of surgery is called pyeloplasty.
-Doctors remove the blockage in the urinary system and reattach the healthy part of the kidney to the healthy part of the ureter (tubes that carry urine from the kidneys to the bladder).
+Doctors remove the blockage and reattach the healthy part of the kidney to the healthy part of the ureter (tube that carries urine from the kidneys to the bladder).

 Why da Vinci Surgery?

 The da Vinci System is a robotic-assisted surgery device that your surgeon is 100% in control of at all times.
 The da Vinci System gives surgeons:

 - A 3D HD view inside your body

 - Wristed instruments that bend and rotate far greater than the human hand